 We are doing this because we want to see more women find their “happy, healthy and wealthy!”
 Wild Web Women is a company led by a team of women who have successfully run a web-based businesses (called Web Marketing Therapy, Inc.) for over a decade.

 When we hit our ten-year anniversary at our digital marketing agency, we had the “a-ha” (actually more of an “oh my gawad!”) that while we were really great web marketers, we were also evangelists and experts in flexible/virtual/alternative/work-from-home/lifestyle businesses!
 We couldn’t do half of what we do (raising kids, traveling, managing health, pursuing passions) if we had old-school office jobs!
 We are so excited to share what we learned in our business development journey to help more women personally and professionally – teaching business – marketing, sales, operations, self-confidence and more!

-When our founder Lorrie Thomas Ross (aka The Marketing Therapist® and Wild Web Woman®) left the corporate world over a decade ago, she had no idea that starting her own company would become this wild, wonderful journey that would lead to helping other passionate women brand, build and boost web-based businesses.
+When our founder Lorrie Thomas Ross (aka The Marketing Therapist® and Wild Web Woman®) left the corporate world over a decade ago, she had no idea that starting her own company would become this wild, wonderful journey that would lead to helping other passionate women brand, build and boost their businesses.
 Her love for web-based work began by accident.
 In 2005, she was unable to make her regular 30-mile commute to her corporate employer due to a major highway closure.
 With no choice but to work from home for a week, she found she was able to get so much more done (minus the corporate wardrobe, commute time, work distractions, and political BS).
 The time away from the office made her realize how much she loved her work in web marketing but how much she loathed corporate life…and how much she craved a healthy, flexible, creative lifestyle.